garden-io/garden/docs/basics/quickstart.md

 # Quickstart Guide

 Garden is an all-in-one DevOps platform that enables you to build, test, deploy your applications and infrastructure in a single, unified workflow.
-In this quickstart, we'll introduce you to the one interactive command you'll spend 90% of your time in as a developer: `garden dev`.
+In this quickstart, we'll introduce you to the one interactive command you'll spend most of your time in as a developer: `garden dev`.

 In just 3 steps, we'll: